prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

       name: alertmanager-main
       port: web
 ```

+> Make sure that the `ServiceAccount` called `prometheus-k8s` exists and if using RBAC, is bound to the correct role.
+Read more on [RBAC when using the Prometheus Operator](../rbac.md).

 The expression to match for selecting `ServiceMonitor`s here is that they must have a label which has a key called `k8s-apps`.
 If you look closely at all the `Service` objects described above they all have a label called `k8s-app` and their component name this allows to conveniently select them with `ServiceMonitor`s.